hel-astro-lab/runko/docs/installation.rst

    export OMPI_CC=gcc-13
    export OMPI_CXX=g++-13

 Then restart the terminal to reload the newly added environment variables.
-After restarting, install `openmpi` from source with
+After restarting, install `OpenMPI` from source with

 .. code-block:: bash